atroutt/ArtisanScavengerHuntApp/docs/README.md

 etc.  The clues are shuffled once per phone, so you will always get the same shuffle, but different people with different phones would get different orders.

+## Trivia Questions

+Each clue object has an optional <tt>question</tt> field that looks a bit like this:

+<pre><code>
+      question:
+      {  "question": "What is the name of the T-Rex on Google's Main campus?", "answers": ["Larry", "Joe", "Stan"],
+         "correctAnswer": 2,
+         "wrongMessage": "No, it's Stan, just outside B44.\n", "rightMessage": "That's right!
+It's Stan, who is sometimes covered in flamingos."
+      }
+</code></pre>

+The values should be self-explanatory.

+You need at least 5 trivia questions to set off all the achievements.
+Trivia questions are attached directly to the clue object as shown in <tt>samplehunt.json.</tt>

 ### Tags